Wanganui - Activity HighlightsWanganui | Regional Information | Activity Highlights | Scenic Highlights | History

-The Wanganui district promises 'an intimate connection with nature', whether you're hiking in the forest, wandering a rhododendron garden or canoeing along a river.
+The Wanganui, New Zealand district promises 'an intimate connection with nature', whether you're hiking in the forest, wandering a rhododendron garden or canoeing along a river.

 The Wanganui region is alive with history, culture, and adventure or relaxing activities.
 Whether you want to explore the Whanganui River or the Whanganui National Park, or appreciate the vibrant arts scene that is the Wanganui City, you will not be disappointed.